Anawrahta: Khmer Empire

 Pagan's conquest of Thaton shook the Mon world.
 Anawrahta also demanded tribute from other neighboring Mon Kingdoms, Haripunjaya and Dvaravati (in present-day northern and central Thailand).
 Haripunjaya reportedly sent in tribute but Dvaravati's overlord Khmer Empire instead invaded Tenasserim.
 Anawrahta sent his armies, again led by the four paladins, who repulsed the invaders.
 The Burmese chronicles referred to the Kingdom of Cambodia as the southeastern limit of the Pagan Empire.

-Nanzhao Kingdom
+Dali Kingdom

-After the Khmer advance was checked, Anawrahta turned his attention toward Nanzhao.
+After the Khmer advance was checked, Anawrahta turned his attention toward Dali.
 Anawrahta led a campaign against the kingdom in the northeast.
-(According to a mid-17th century source, he began the march on 16 December 1757.)
-He advanced to Dali, the capital of Nanzhao Kingdom, ostensibly to seek a Buddha's tooth relic.
+(According to a mid-17th century source, he began the march on 16 December 1057.)
+He advanced to Dali, the capital of Dali Kingdom, ostensibly to seek a Buddha's tooth relic.
 As in the case of the request for the scriptures from Thaton, it was really a demand for tribute.
-The ruler of Nanzhao shut the gates, and would not give up the relic.
+The ruler of Dali shut the gates, and would not give up the relic.
 After a long pause, two kings exchanged presents and conversed amicably.
-The Nanzhao ruler gave Anawrahta a jade image which had come into contact with the tooth.
+The Dali ruler gave Anawrahta a jade image which had come into contact with the tooth.